Identifying Pauli spin blockade using deep learning

 An arbitrary classifier would produce a ROC that is a diagonal with an AUC of 0.5.
 In the case \textbf{Sim} we obtain an AUC of 0.983 for the ensemble classifier, see Fig.\,\ref{fig:performance}c.
 This can be slightly improved by mixing in experimental data (case \textbf{Mix}), leading to an AUC of 0.991.
 In comparison, only using experimental data (case \textbf{Exp}) gives an ensemble AUC of 0.924.
 The mean individual classifiers achieve an AUC of 0.983, 0.910, and 0.984 in cases \textbf{Sim}, \textbf{Exp} and \textbf{Mix}, respectively.
 The results obtained by estimating the AUC are similar to those obtained by calculating the accuracy of the classifiers; training only on experimental data results in under-performing classifiers.
+A comparison with the results obtained using a smaller network can be found in Appendix \ref{app:lenet_results}.
+An evaluation of performance on simulated data is presented in Appendix \ref{app:test_on_sim}.
 Classification results for all experimental pairs used here can be found in Fig.\,\ref{fig:all_examples} in Appendix \ref{app:clfresults}.